ministryofjustice/hmpps-integration-api/docs/adr/0006-url-encode-path-parameters.md

 Considerations:

-- Query parameters should be used to sort or filter on resources and so this usage is not best practice.
+- RESTful API convention is that path parameters should be used to identify a specific resource or resources, so the usage of query parameters here would be atypical.
 - It is best practice to use logical nesting on end-points to show relationships.
 Using query parameters for PNC ID is likely to cause confusion by detaching it from that with which it is most closely associated.
-An example is persons/images?pnc_id=id, where PNC ID relates foremost to persons rather than images but the URL distorts this relationship.
+An example is our `/persons/{pncId}/images` end-point that retrieves images related to the person with the specified PNC ID.
+If the decision were taken to use query parameters for PNC ID, the path would become `persons/images?pnc_id=pncId`; PNC ID relates foremost to persons rather than images but this relationship is distorted by the URL.

 ## Decision